 The Royal Palace of Madrid has an impressive armoury, a grand and ornate library as well as the apartments of Kings and Queens.
 Its ceilings are beautifully decorated with frescoes.

-Take time also to visit the palace’s expansive gardens which has flowers blooming almost all year round.
+Take time also to visit the palace’s expansive gardens which have flowers blooming almost all year round.

-Adult entrance tickets cost 12 Euro but there is free entry on certain dates of the year.
+An entrance fee applies but there is free entry on certain dates of the year.